CraftOfProgramming/CompleteCoreJavaCourse/README.md

 # CompleteCoreJavaCourse

-This project is a comprehensive guide to multithreading Java concepts for beginners.
+This project is a comprehensive guide to core Java for complete beginners.
+As of now, it only includes multithreading Java concepts for beginners.
 It includes several classes, each demonstrating a different aspect of Java's multithreading capabilities.

 ## Classes